 Until 5 October, Alaska Airlines Mileage Plan is offering an up to 50% bonus when purchasing miles, which is the most generous it (occasionally) offers but it is a targeted promotion, so log in your account to see if you’re eligible.

-Alaska Airlines Mileage Plan is one of the few ways of purchasing miles cheaply to then redeem on partner airlines like Qantas, Cathay Pacific, and can be useful for cheaper Business Class travel on Qantas to the US and domestically.
+Alaska Airlines Mileage Plan is one of the few ways of purchasing miles cheaply to then redeem on partner airlines like Qantas and Cathay Pacific, and can be useful for cheaper Business Class travel on Qantas to the US and domestically.

 Remember Alaska accounts need to be around 10 days old to be able to buy miles, so sign up for one in advance if you like the look of this deal.

-With the current promo, you can purchase a total of 84,000 Mileage Plan miles (including the bonus) for $1773.75 USD – 2.11 US cents per mile, or around 3.00 NZ cents per mile with today’s exchange rates.
+With the current promo, you can purchase a total of 90,000 Mileage Plan miles (including the bonus) for $1773.75 USD, equating to 1.97 USD cents per mile.

 Example uses of Mileage Plan Miles for New Zealand Travellers